Jerald-byte/Jerald/README.md

-Just a bad yolume picker.
+Just a bad volume picker.
 (Doesn't actually change you volume)